Back to Top

 And while it’s a relatively simple mechanic, it’s also one that’s often been polarizing.
 For some Dungeon Masters, Flanking adds strategic depth and encourages player cooperation.
 For others, it’s a rule that’s overpowered and easily abused.

 Which is why it may be surprising to some to learn that Flanking has been removed as a rule from the new 2024 Player’s Handbook and 2024 Dungeon Master’s Guide.
-So just how does Flanking work in DnD 5e and why was it removed from the new rules?
+So just how does Flanking work in DnD 5e and why was it dropped from the new rules?
 Below, we break out all the details.

 New DnD 2024 artwork featuring a dwarf and an elf flanking an ogre in a dark forest.